Skip to content

 • Physical exam: A healthcare provider will check for any pain, swelling, or redness on your soles.

-• Ultrasound: Measures the thickness of the plantar fascia.
+• Ultrasound: Measures the thickness of the plantar fascia, which is anything greater than four millimeters.

-• X-rays: Can help rule out stress fractures or assess heel spurs.
+• X-rays: Can help rule out stress fractures or assess heel spurs (although they aren't the direct cause of the foot pain).

-• MRI: Recommended for chronic foot pain to visualize the inflammation or microtears in the tissue.
+• Magnetic resonance imaging (MRI): Recommended for chronic foot pain to visualize the inflammation or microtears in the tissue.

 Visiting your provider for a comprehensive evaluation and diagnosis can help you start appropriate treatment and find the relief you deserve.